Caesar Salad Recipe

 Croutons

-• 3 cups torn 1-inch (bite-sized) pieces French bread Crust on
+• 3 cups torn 1-inch (bite-sized) pieces French bread crust

 • Kosher salt and freshly ground black pepper to taste